 Pierson is a very small town located in the state of Florida.
 With a population of 1,893 people and two constituent neighborhoods, Pierson is the 375th largest community in Florida.

-Pierson is a blue-collar town, with 47.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pierson is generally considered to be a blue-collar town.
+47.76% of the Pierson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pierson is a town of construction workers and builders, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Pierson who work in farm management occupations (14.18%), management occupations (9.33%), and office and administrative support (8.21%).

 Another important characteristic of Pierson is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

 Also of interest is that Pierson has more people living here who work in computers and math than 95% of the places in the US.